Accelerators / Incubators

-An angel investor network is a group of individuals (called business angels) who inject capital into an angel network fund or directly into Startups through a network and provide funding for start-ups in exchange for equity.
+An angel investment network is a group made up of individuals (business angels) who inject capital into an angel network fund, in order to provide funding for start-ups, in exchange for equity.
 The network is made up of experienced professionals who have knowledge and contacts in the industry in which they invest.

-Business angels invest in companies with high growth potential, though they tend to look at a wider range of sectors than venture capital (VC) investors, which like to invest in highly scalable sectors like tech.
-Business angels typically step in to provide funding for companies that have exhausted any friends and family investments or personal savings they may have been able to access before they receive any investment from VCs.
+Angels invest in companies with high growth potential, although they tend to look at a wider range of sectors than VCs which like to invest in highly scalable sectors like tech.
+Angels typically step in to provide funding for companies that have exhausted any friend and family investments or personal savings they may have been able to access, prior to investment from VCs.

 While most business angels are engaged and helpful, some may see the start-up as their own company and look to obtain too much control early on.
-As an entrepreneur, it is important to listen to their feedback but to ensure not to blindly follow their advice.
+It is important for entrepreneurs to listen to their feedback, but also to ensure not to follow their advice blindly.

-Foundations are non-profit charitable organizations that are founded with an initial endowment, typically made by an individual or business.
-The foundations tend to have a specific goal or sector of interest, and they fund other charities, NGOs, projects, and companies that work toward that goal.
+Foundations are non-profit charitable organisations that are founded with an initial endowment, typically made by an individual or business.
+Foundations tend to have a specific goal or sector of interest, and they fund other charities, NGOs, projects and companies that work towards that goal.
 Alternatively, the foundations may also operate projects in their sectors of interest, if they have the capacity to do so.